Supplemental Instruction Program

 SI/LC Session List

-Check out our Spring 2023 Course Support List for session times and locations!
-SI/LC courses and sessions are listed on the second tab, and Computer Science Embedded Lab Tutoring is on the third tab.
+Check out our Fall 2023 Course Support List for session times and locations!
+SI courses and sessions are listed on the second tab, and Computer Science Embedded Lab Tutoring is on the third tab.
 Please note that this list is updated as needed throughout the semester.

 Our Mission